DunZek/ProgrammingFromTheGroundUp/2_computerArchitecture.md

 - Computer memory is analagous to the PO boxes of the local post office:
 	- a fixed number of PO boxes
 	- each PO box contains value
 - Computer memory is used for a number of different things.
 Everything what a computer is, is all stored in computer memory.
-All of the following are comptuer data:
+All of the following are computer data:
 	- Graphics
 	- Pixel location
 	- Mathematical calculations